ard86/moveittutorial/complete_setup_readme.md

 colcon build --symlink-install
 ```

-## Advanced Usage
+## Advanced Usage: droppping the bolt off in a vase

-### Adding Vase Insertion
-To extend the system for placing bolts into vases:

-1. Train a second YOLO model for vase detection
-2. Use the enhanced `bolt_vase_controller.py` and `bolt_vase_selector.py`
-3. Configure force feedback for compliant insertion

 ### Real Robot Usage
 For use with actual Franka Panda hardware: